BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 *	The child’s birth certificate
 *	If the parent or primary caregiver is married, proof of the person’s marital status
 *	Proof of income: salary slip, bank statements for three months, or pension slips, and any other proof of income
-*	If the parent or primary caregiver is unemployed, the Unemployment Insurance Fund (UIF) card, also known as the “blue book”, or a discharge certificate from the person’s previous employer
+*	If the parent or primary caregiver is unemployed, the Unemployment Insurance Fund (UIF) card, also known as the ‘blue book’, or a discharge certificate from the person’s previous employer

 If the primary caregiver is not the child's parent or guardian: